Single File Libraries¶

 This continues to use the standard Dylan Interchange Format as defined in the DRM, with a set of headers, followed by a blank line, followed by a code body.

-Replacing the LID File
+Replacing the LID File¶

 LID files have the same format as the header section of a Dylan Interchange Format source file.
-When defining a Dylan library in a single source file, all LID keywords may appear in the header section.
+When defining a Dylan project in a single source file, all LID keywords may appear in the header section.
 The compiler or interpreter should handle them in the same way it would if they were in a separate .lid file.
 There is no conflict between the keywords used in LID files and those used in Dylan source files.
 See LID File Format for existing Open Dylan LID file keywords.

-Module Header
+Module Header¶

-The Module header is required in a single-source library.
+header is required in a single-source library.

-Library Header
+Library Header¶

-The Library header is optional.
-If missing, the library name is the same as the module name specified by the Module header.
+header is optional.
+If missing, the library name is the same as

 Note

-Files Header
+Files Header¶

-The Files header should not appear in a single-file library.
-If present, the behavior is undefined.
+header should not appear in a single-file library.
+If

 Note

-Replacing library.dylan
+Replacing library.dylan¶

 A single-file Dylan library is divided into three logical sections:

-1. Dylan Interchange Format headers, including all headers that are allowed in Dylan source files or in LID files.
+Dylan Interchange Format headers, including all headers that are allowed in Dylan source files or in LID files.

-2. Library and module definitions (see below).
+Library and module definitions (see below).
+This section is implicitly in the

 In the library and module definitions section of the source file normal Dylan code comments are allowed and there must be:

-• Exactly one define library expression and its name must match the name specified in the Library header (or the Module header if there is no Library header).
+expression and its name must match the name specified in theLibrary

 This construction allows the full power of Dylan’s module system to be used, for example defining both implementation and interface modules, exporting the implementation module for use by a (possibly also single-file) test library, etc.

-Model Implementation
+Model Implementation¶

 A simple way to implement this proposal would be via the following source transformations.
 (Such a simplistic implementation is not recommended because it would cause problems mapping error messages back to the original source files, among other issues.
 This example is provided primarily to demonstrate that a single-file library has the same semantics as a multi-file library.)

-1. Generate a library.dylan file containing the entire library and module definitions section, verbatim, but in the dylan-user module.
-Using the hello-world example from above, we generate:
+file containing the entire library and module definitions section, verbatim, but in thedylan-user

-2. Generate a “main.dylan” file containing the entire headers section and the entire main Dylan code section:
+Generate a “main.dylan” file containing the entire headers section and the entire main Dylan code section:

-------- file: main.dylan -------
+------- file: main.dylan ------- Module: hello-world format-out("Hello, world!\n")

-4. Compile the generated LID file in the normal way.
+Compile the generated LID file in the normal way.

-Alternatives Considered
+Alternatives Considered¶